This blog may contain affiliate links. Read our disclosure policy for more info.

 Or if you’re in the mood for Japanese food, head to Minami, one of our favorite sushi joints.
 Their menu is made by traditionally trained Japanese chefs, so you can be sure you’re getting the real deal here.
 You can reserve a table online which we recommend doing since this place is pretty popular!
 They’re open Sunday – Thursday from 12 pm – 9:30 pm and Friday/Saturday from 12 pm – 10 pm.

-And for a livelier vibe, Score on Davie (unsurprisingly on Davie St.) is definitely the place to go.
-It’s a sports pub serving tacos, burgers, and Asian fusion, but the real draw here is the Caesars.
+And for a livelier vibe, Score on Davie is definitely the place to go.
+It’s a sports pub serving tacos, burgers, and Asian fusion, but the real draw here are the Caesars.
 In case you didn’t know, a Caesar is THE quintessential Canadian cocktail.
-It’s basically a Bloody Mary, but with Clamato juice, which is a mixture of tomato juice and clam broth (we know it sounds weird, but trust us on this one).
+It’s basically a Bloody Mary, but with Clamato juice, which is a mixture of tomato juice and clam broth (we know it sounds weird, but trust us on this one)!

-Score on Davie is also open till 1 or 2 am, so it’s a good choice if you want to stay out late.
+Score on Davie is also open until 1 or 2 am, so it’s a good choice if you want to stay out late.

 Day 2 in Vancouver – North Vancouver area